 - When taking the blood pressure measurement on a neonate patient.
 DO NOT operate in the Adult mode.
 The high inflation pressure may cause lesion or even body putrescence.
 Even though the monitor can identify the cuff type so it will stop inflation and indicate "Cuff error" when taking the blood pressure measurement for a neonate in the "Adult" patient type setting.
-The user (doctor or nurse) should pay more attention to select the correct patient type. - Do not perform NIBP to patients who have a severe hemorrhagic tendency or with sickle cell disease.
+The user (doctor or nurse) should pay more attention to select the correct patient type. - ightarrow It is recommended to take the blood pressure measurement manually - Do not perform NIBP to patients who have a severe hemorrhagic tendency or with sickle cell disease.
 Otherwise, partial bleeding appears. - Do not wrap the cuff on limbs with a transfusion tube or intubations or on a skin lesion area.
 Otherwise, there may be an injury to the limbs. - If the patient is moving or trembling, hyperkinesia, or arrhythmia, it may cause the inflation time of inflatable balloon to run longer, which may not only prolong the measurement time but also result in the cuff wrapped area to suffer purpura, hypoxemia, or neuralgia because of the friction.

-- A Before the measurement is carried out, select an appropriate measuring mode depending on the patient type. - \triangle The air-hose, which connects the cuff and monitor, should be straight and untangled.
+- A Before the measurement is carried out, select an appropriate measuring mode depending on the patient type. - $\triangle$ The air-hose, which connects the cuff and monitor, should be straight and untangled.